 “Piece of cake,” the Beatle responds, reassuring and troubling them both at the same time.

 The entire trip will take three weeks.
 And in the time that it took humans to make the first transits from the Earth to Mars, more than eight months, due to the invention on Mars of the Positronium engines they will someday be able to reach the nearest star to our own Sun - Proxima Centauri – if and when they want to.
 The amazing achievement - centuries ahead of when it was predicted - centuries ahead of when it was predicted - will have consequences that no one can foresee.

 Captain Littleton and co-pilot Lieutenant Brittlebar monitor the engine sensors as well as the ship’s guidance and trajectory data to make sure everything is going along smoothly.
 If they miss their target by a few hundred feet, they could burn up in Earth’s atmosphere or go skipping off the atmosphere and sent in a totally new course that could take weeks or months to correct.

 Brett, Bailey and most of the others are asleep or quietly scanning through devices floating near their heads.
 They’ve all brought reading and games on their digital devices which they have tethered to their chairs.

 Brett looks sideways and makes an upward head motion to Bailey, which she understands immediately.
-The couple rise up and exit their seats and make their way past the rows of seats to the circular stairway.
+The couple rise up and exit their seats and make their way past past the crew and over to the circular stairway.